HamsaSulibe/Blog-Website/README.md

   - `templates/`: HTML templates for blog pages and auth pages

 ## Routing Note (important)
-The templates and web views exist, but `blog/urls.py` currently exposes the API router while the web routes are commented out.
+- Web pages exist, but `blog/urls.py` currently exposes the API router while web routes are commented out.
-Also, `LOGIN_REDIRECT_URL` points to `blog:following`, so if web routes are disabled, login/signup redirects may fail.
+- `LOGIN_REDIRECT_URL` points to `blog:following`, so enable web routes (or adjust the redirect) to avoid login redirect issues.
-Recommended setup: enable web routes and mount the API under `/api/` to avoid conflicts.
+- Recommended setup: enable web routes and mount the API under `/api/` to avoid conflicts.

 ## Run Locally
 1) Create and activate a virtual environment